-The philosophy specification asks these questions: What can we know?
+The philosophy specification asks these questions:

+What can we know?

 How do we make moral decisions?

 Can the existence of God be proved?

 Are my mind and body separate?

 These questions form the basis of philosophical enquiry.
-The material covered in the specification not only provides students with a good understanding of how these debates have, so far, been framed, but also acts as а springboard for consideration and discussion of students' own ideas
+The material covered in the specification not only students with provides a good understanding of how these debates have, so far, been framed, but also springboard for acts as a consideration and discussion of students' own ideas.

 Pupils will work through PowerPoint presentations which are delivered by staff and which involve tasks for completion.
 There will be discussion about the issues raised which will be supported by material drawn from a number of media sources including the Internet and DVDs.
 There will also be a number of opportunities for research by the students, whilst small group sessions involving past paper study and essay writing skills will work towards the exam paper preparation.
-Students will need to read and become familiar with kev philosophical texts well as as philosophical vocabulary.
+Students will need to read and familiar with become kev philosophical well texts as as philosophical vocabulary.